chinwh2019/babyjarvis/README.md

 * [babyagi](https://github.com/yoheinakajima/babyagi).
 It let's you create, prioritize, and execute tasks using the babyagi task management system.

 * Prompt Engineering.
-It contains essential prompt tactics for communicating with GPT-3.5.
+It contains essential prompt tactics from Andrew Ng's OpenAI course for communicating with GPT-3.5.

 ## Setup